___Race Snippets

 Peloton cruising along the Mediterranean coast

-Coppi's epic journey provided a great distraction for the war torn country of Italy.
-From Coppi being in a British 'prisoner of war camp' to top of the cycling world, Fausto Coppi's status as a legend had added a new chapter!!!
+Fausto Coppi's epic journey provided a great distraction for the war torn country of Italy.
+Coppi survived being in a British 'prisoner of war camp' and emerged at the top of the cycling world.
+Fausto Coppi's status as a legend had added a new chapter!!!

 M-SR March 19, 1946